Contact us at email@example.com.

 Alison Glass is a first year grad student working toward an MSLIS with a school media specialization at Syracuse University.
 Because she is perpetually indecisive and persistently curious, this is her third round of graduate school.
 Alison was a teacher in a previous life, and is interested in all things education, including information literacy, social media in the classroom, censorship, and the future of school libraries.
 She is addicted to Pinterest and chocolate.
 Find her at her personal blog Beyond the Bookshelves and on Twitter @alisonjane0306.

-Brianna Marshall is a second year dual-degree Master of Library Science/Master of Information Science student at Indiana University’s School of Informatics and Computing in Bloomington, IN.
+Brianna Marshall is a third year dual-degree Master of Library Science/Master of Information Science student at Indiana University’s School of Informatics and Computing in Bloomington, IN.
 She currently works for the IU Libraries as the Avalon Media System Project Assistant, Digital Library Research Assistant, and Scientific Data Curation Assistant.
-She is a 2012-2013 HASTAC scholar.
+She was a 2012-2013 HASTAC scholar.
 After graduating in May 2014, Brianna would like to work with digital projects at an academic library.
 She blogs at www.briannamarshall.com and tweets occasionally @notsosternlib.

 Celia Dillon is a student at Queens College School of Library and Information Science, in Queens, New York..
 She also teaches first grade and hopes to focus on School Media Studies in order to pursue a career as a school librarian.
 She is interested in technology and print literacy and how to give students in urban areas more access to both.
 She loves anything that has to do with reading and recommending the perfect book, whether it be to students, friends or family.
 You can follow here on twitter at cadill08.